aws-samples/appsync-refarch-realtime/README.md

         }
     }
     ```

+**IMPORTANT**: The button above is using a shared TMDb API Key that can be [rate limited](https://developers.themoviedb.org/3/getting-started/request-rate-limiting) depending on the number of deployments using it at the same time, if there's a throttling issue we recommend to create your own [API Key](https://developers.themoviedb.org/3/getting-started/introduction) on TMDb.
+In that case follow the steps below:

+1. The one-click deploy button above would have created a fork of this repo in your account.
+Edit the file `amplify.yml` and add your **free for non-commercial use** TMDb [API Key](https://developers.themoviedb.org/3/getting-started/introduction) (refer to Prerequisites) on line 13:

+    ```bash
+    - export TMDB_API_KEY=<YOUR TMDB API KEY HERE>
+    ```

+    **IMPORTANT**: This is a public and free API for a sample application that demonstrates different real-time use cases for unauthenticated/public users.
+In production scenarios secure API Keys or other important service credentials with [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) for increased security.
+The current approach will use [Environment Variables](https://docs.aws.amazon.com/lambda/latest/dg/env_variables.html) in AWS Lambda, DO NOT add API keys directly in your code.
+Delete or disable your TMDb API key after you tested the application and make sure your forked repository is private so your API key is not accessible publicly.

+2. Commit the changes to your forked repository.
+3. The [Amplify Console](https://console.aws.amazon.com/amplify/home?#/create) will kickoff another build.
+Wait for the build, deployment and verification steps to finish.
+4. Go to the [AWS AppSync Console](https://console.aws.amazon.com/appsync/home), access your newly deployed "realtime" GraphQL API and open the `Queries` section.
+Execute the 5 mutations as mentioned below the one-click deploy button.
 6. Access your app from the hosted site generated by the Amplify Console from multiple browsers or devices, testing the multiple real-time subscription scenarios (https://master.xxxxxxxx.amplifyapp.com)